 The board felt they were back to square one.
 They could continue pouring money into maintenance, they could re-approach the county or they could issue a special assessment for several thousand dollars to finally pave the road.
 None of these options stood out as the obvious right choice.

-The board reached out to Arch Capital Solutions to help them identity alternative financing solutions.
+The board reached out to Arch Capital Solutions to help them identify alternative financing solutions.
 Before proceeding, Arch helped the board quantify high-level objectives.

 They quickly tried to quantify these objectives through a budgeting and prioritization process.
 The scope of the project was identified: